Substance Abuse Counselor Career Guide

 How can I qualify for substance abuse counselor jobs?

 With the expected increase in substance abuse counselor jobs in the coming years, the outlook for future counselors is bright.
-Qualifications for these jobs will vary by state, employer, and geographic area, but will typically require some type of state-level license or certification.
+Qualifications for these jobs will vary by state, employer, and geographic area, but will typically require state-level license or certification.
 You can learn more about drug and alcohol counselor licensure through our counselor licensing guide.

 Is there a specialty for alcohol abuse counseling?